23 Meaningful Christmas Traditions That Encourage Giving (2023)

 - Our favorites are The Grinch and The Christmas Wish >>

 21. Give Christmas activity books to families with small kids.
-Your kids can be the givers and other families will appreciate a simple activity their kids can do during busy times.
+Your kids can be the givers!
+Other families will appreciate a simple activity their kids can do during busy times.

 22. Kiss Under the Mistletoe.
 Give the gift of kisses and hugs this time of year!

 23. Practice Gratitude with your family.
-The holidays are a wonderful time of year to be thankful for all of the blessings that surround us.
+The holidays are a wonderful time of year to be thankful for your blessings.

 - Try one of these family gratitude practices